alexbfree/thesis/src/chapter-1.md

 [[Table 5.2](#table-5.2)] describes five different types of data organisations can hold about individuals:

-  - **Volunteered Data**
+  - Volunteered Data
-  - **Observed Data**
+  - Observed Data
-  - **Derived Data**
+  - Derived Data
-  - **Acquired Data**
+  - Acquired Data
-  - **Metadata**
+  - Metadata

-This model has been used as both during design and ideation sessions at BBC R&D as well as being used and cited within SITRA/Hestia.ai's digipower study, both for explaining data holding to participants and as a frame for data analysis [@bowyer2022hestia; @pidoux2022].
+This model has been used as both during design and ideation sessions at BBC R&D as well as being used and cited within Sitra/Hestia.ai's digipower study, both for explaining data holding to participants and as a frame for data analysis [@bowyer2022hestia; @pidoux2022].

 **C11: A rich understanding of the lived experience of accessing data using GDPR rights and of motivations for GDPR data access**

 Case Study Two fills a research gap in understanding the human experience of using GDPR to access one's personal data.
-The findings [[5.4](#5.4)] confirm previous research that compliance is poor and returned data often incomplete [@ausloos2018], and contribute new knowledge by uncovering specific attitudes such as **resignation about data sacrifice**, **disappointment in GPDR handling** by service providers, and **a lack of answers to questions**.
+The findings [[5.4](#5.4)] confirm previous research that compliance is poor and returned data often incomplete [@ausloos2018], and contribute new knowledge by uncovering specific attitudes such as resignation about data sacrifice, disappointment in GPDR handling by service providers, and a lack of answers to questions.
 Specific motivations for GDPR data access (and hence more widely for HDR) are enumerated, which provides a valuable starting set of requirements for future research and innovation (see [Table 5.4](#table-5.4) and the supplemental materials of [@bowyer2022gdpr]).

 **C12: Evidence for the impact of knowledge about data handling practices on provider trust and perceived individual power**

-A particularly novel and surprising discovery from Case Study Two was that the use of GDPR rights and privacy policy analyses to scrutinise data-holding service providers often resulted in a **decrease in trust** in those same data holders.
-At the same time, GDPR use on the whole failed to provide a net increase in perceived individual power; it was **not empowering** people and hence not meeting its own goals.
-Further analysis of these patterns also showed that **data handling practices are critical to trust and consumer loyalty** [[5.3.4](#5.3.4); [5.5.2](#5.5.2)]].
+A particularly novel and surprising discovery from Case Study Two was that the use of GDPR rights and privacy policy analyses to scrutinise data-holding service providers often resulted in a decrease in trust in those same data holders.
+At the same time, GDPR use on the whole failed to provide a net increase in perceived individual power; it was not empowering people and hence not meeting its own goals.
+Further analysis of these patterns also showed that data handling practices are critical to trust and consumer loyalty [[5.3.4](#5.3.4); [5.5.2](#5.5.2)]].

 **C13: Guidance for policymakers, data holders and individuals on how to improve HDR**

 Synthesis and analysis of participant experiences in Case Study Two enabled the production of specific guidance [[5.5](#5.5)] for parties involved in data relationships:

-  1. Policymakers and DPOs should do better at **enforcing GDPR rights**, and regulate to **improve response quality** and legislate to mandate data holders to **support data subjects in understanding data**.
+  1. Policymakers and DPOs should do better at enforcing GDPR rights, and regulate to improve response quality and legislate to mandate data holders to support data subjects in understanding data.
-  2. Data-holding service providers should **improve transparency** over data and data handling process, and could seize the opportunities of **more inclusive and collaborative models of individual data access** to improve trust, empower users and reduce their own liability.
+  2. Data-holding service providers should improve transparency over data and data handling process, and could seize the opportunities of more inclusive and collaborative models of individual data access to improve trust, empower users and reduce their own liability.
-  3. Individuals should recognise the critical role of held personal data in modern life, embrace opportunities to **access and exploit their own data** and **use data access rights to hold service providers to account**.
+  3. Individuals should recognise the critical role of held personal data in modern life, embrace opportunities to access and exploit their own data and use data access rights to hold service providers to account.

 **C14: A proto-methodology for educating individuals about held data, data access and the data ecosystem**

-While it was not designed as a methodological contribution nor formally evaluated as such within the scope of this thesis, the guided-data-retrieval-and-interview approach of Case Study Two [[5.2](#5.2)] has proven to be **highly valuable and replicable** as means to connect people with their held data and conduct research at that intersection point.
-The creation of this methodology resulted in this author being approached and employed as lead researcher of Hestia.ai/SITRA's digipower investigation [@härkönen2022project], which **adopted Case Study Two's methodology**, with some adaptation and broadening of scope, for an extensive EU study auditing and understanding the power of data holders in the data economy [@bowyer2022hestia; @pidoux2022; @härkönen2022report].
+While it was not designed as a methodological contribution nor formally evaluated as such within the scope of this thesis, the guided-data-retrieval-and-interview approach of Case Study Two [[5.2](#5.2)] has proven to be valuable and replicable as means to connect people with their held data and conduct research at that intersection point.
+The creation of this methodology resulted in this author being approached and employed as lead researcher of Hestia.ai/Sitra's digipower investigation [@härkönen2022project], which adopted Case Study Two's methodology, with some adaptation and broadening of scope, for an extensive EU study auditing and understanding the power of data holders in the data economy [@bowyer2022hestia; @pidoux2022; @härkönen2022report].

 Publications arising from and connected to this research{#1.3}
 --------------------------------------------------------